FaridSafi/react-native-gifted-listview/README.md

 # react-native-gifted-listview

-A ListView that embed some recurrents features like pull-to-refresh, infinite scrolling (using touch), loader, default view for Android and iOS React-Native apps
+A ListView that embed some recurrents features like pull-to-refresh, infinite scrolling and more for Android and iOS React-Native apps

 ![](https://raw.githubusercontent.com/FaridSafi/react-native-gifted-listview/master/Captures/ios_refresh_page_demo.gif)